yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-012_Country_Field_Valid_Input.md

 ## 🧪 Test Steps
 1. Open Add New Address form
 2. Enter a valid country name (e.g., "Brazil")
-3. Fill all other required fields correctly
+3. Fill all other required fields
 4. Click on "Submit".

 ---